cybersecurity threats

 The Top Cybersecurity Threats Every Small Business Needs to Know!

-Why Small Businesses Are a Prime Target for Cyber Threats
+Reasons Small Businesses Are Major Targets for Cyber Threats

-Small companies frequently misjudge their vulnerability to cyber security threats believing that hackers exclusively focus on major corporations with vast resources.
-Nonetheless, this misunderstanding has rendered small enterprises especially attractive to cybercriminals.
+Small businesses often overlook their susceptibility to cyber security threats, believing that hackers primarily focus on large firms with ample resources.
+Unfortunately, this misconception makes small businesses particularly attractive targets for cybercriminals.

 Lack of Resources